-- 34. Views on the soundness of any paragraph and policy in the Plan for Stafford Borough Part 2 Publication document, and on the legal compliance of the Plan's content and the process used in its preparation, together with this SA Report are now invited.
-This SA Report will be available for consultation alongside the Plan for Stafford Borough Part 2 Publication document between 26th November 2015 and 12 noon on Monday 25th January 2016. - 35.
-Following this consultation, any responses relating specifically to the SA Report will be reviewed and addressed as appropriate in the final version of the SA Report, which will also updated to reflect any amendments made to the Plan.
-The findings of the Sustainability Appraisal and the outcomes of the consultation will be taken into account by the Council as it prepares the submission version of the Plan for Stafford Borough Part 2.
+- 34. Views on the soundness of any paragraph and policy in the Plan for Stafford Borough Part 2

+Publication document, and on the legal compliance of the Plan's content and the process used in its preparation, together with this SA Report were sought during the consultation alongside the Plan for Stafford Borough Part 2 Publication document between 26th November 2015 and 12 noon on Monday 25th January 2016. - 35.
+Two consultation responses were received on the SA Report and these have been summarised in Appendix 4 along with an explanation as to how these have been addressed as relevant in this updated version of the SA Report This updated SA Report alongside the Plan Stafford Borough Part 2. will be submitted to Government

-&lt;sup>4 The Plan for Stafford Borough 2011 - 2031 Sustainability Appraisal, Stafford Borough Council, June 2014.
+4 The Plan for Stafford Borough 2011 - 2031 Sustainability Appraisal, Stafford Borough Council, June 2014.